aws-samples/aws-saas-factory-eks-reference-architecture/README.md

 > :warning: The Cloud9 workspace should be built by an IAM user with Administrator privileges, not the root account user.
 Please ensure you are logged in as an IAM user, not the root account user.

-> :warning: This architecture requires an external domain name for which you control DNS settings.
-If you don't currently own a domain name, you can purchase usually for under $5. namecheap.com is a great resource for this.

 1. Create new Cloud9 Environment
     * Launch Cloud9 in your closest region Ex: `https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2`
     * Select Create environment